slowernews/wisdom-tldr/README.md

 > *'The consumer votes with his wallet.'*

-> *'Sell first.
-Get paid up front.
-Test sales.
+> *'Test sales first.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
-Don't go back to the same people.
 If they were in, they'd be in on day one.'*

-> *'In general, it is not about what you know, it is about who trusts you to reliably solve their problems.<br>
+> *'In general, it's not about what you know, it's about who trusts you to solve their problems.<br>
 Often, that requires the technical skills to reliably solve their problems.<br>
 Always, that requires the communication skills to persuade someone you can solve their problems.'*